-Section 4-3-2.1 of the municipal code states that grass / weeds may not exceed eight (8) inches in height in the right-of-way and eight (8) inches in height on private property.
+Grass and weeds may not exceed eight (8) inches in height in the right-of-way and on private property.

 Can I place a mobile storage unit (e.g. POD) on my property and what is the time limitation?

-Section 6-2-28 of the municipal code states that a mobile storage container may be placed on the property for up to fifteen (15) consecutive days.
-No person shall place a mobile storage container upon their property for more than two (2) fifteen (15) day periods per calendar year.
+A mobile storage container may be placed on the property for up to fifteen (15) consecutive days without a City permit or approval.
+Beyond 15 days, a City permit is required.
+No such unit or container may remain upon their property for more than two (2) fifteen (15) day periods per calendar year.
 The container may be placed only upon a residential driveway or other hard surface approved by the city engineer.

 Do I have to shovel my sidewalk?

 Yes.
-Section 9-1H-2 of the municipal code states that any person owning any lot or parcel of land must keep clean and open for public passage any sidewalk or sidewalks abutting on or adjacent to such lot or parcel of land.
+Property owners must keep clean and open for public passage any sidewalk or sidewalks abutting on or adjacent to their lot or parcel of land.
 The sidewalks should be cleared of snow and ice within 48 hours following the weather event.

-No. Section 9-1A-16.1 of the municipal code states that it shall be unlawful to deposit on any street any material which make said street slippery and also states it shall be unlawful to remove any snow or ice from any private property and deposit the same upon any public street or alley or any part thereof.
+Please note that it is unlawful to remove snow or ice from private property and deposit it upon any public street or alley or any part thereof.